You create VMkernel adapters to isolate the outgoing replication traffic on source ESXi hosts.

 - In the vSphere Web Client, navigate to the ESXi host.

-- Under Manage, select Networking, and select VMkernel adapters.
+- Click the Configure tab and under Networking, select VMkernel adapters.

 The Add Networking wizard opens.